Migrating WordPress from Apache to OpenLiteSpeed with Docker

 .dockerignore

-PHP 8.1 was dropped from OpenLiteSpeed 1.8.5 (the latest version that still had 8.1 was 1.8.4).
-WordPress 6.7.1 is fully compatible with PHP 8.2, so this is a safe and straightforward upgrade.
+PHP 8.1 was dropped from OpenLiteSpeed 1.8.5; 1.8.4 was the last version that still had it.
+WordPress 6.7.1 is fully compatible with PHP 8.2, so the bump is straightforward.

 Remove SiteGround leftovers from wp-config.php